 There are three clinical types of Usher syndrome: Type 1 usually causes profound deafness at birth, vestibular (balance) dysfunction and progressive vision loss; Type 2 usually causes moderate to severe hearing loss at birth and progressive vision loss; Type 3 usually causes later onset progressive hearing loss and progressive vision loss.
 It is estimated to affect at least 25,000 people in the United States and over 400,000 worldwide.

 There is currently no cure for Usher syndrome, but there is a growing USH community.
 Building a community leads to treatments and a cure.

-The mission of the Usher Syndrome Coalition is to raise awareness and accelerate research while providing information and support to individuals and families affected by Usher syndrome.
+The Usher Syndrome Coalition is the only organization in the world working to find and support every individual and family living with USH, regardless of where they live, what type of USH they were born with, or their method of communication.
+Our mission is to raise awareness and accelerate research while providing information and support to individuals and families affected by Usher syndrome.
 We strive to be the most comprehensive resource for the Usher syndrome community, bridging the gap between researchers and families.
 Learn more and get involved.

 The Usher Syndrome Coalition: connecting the global Usher community.

 Usher Syndrome Blog & News

 Meet the team behind the Usher Syndrome Coalition's Grounded in Science newsletter and well-being series.

 It is with great sadness that we share the news that Dr. William Kimberling passed away on Saturday, November 4th, surrounded by his family.